Remote learning has failed, and we should admit it

 Remote learning also allows for less sophisticated methods of cheating as well.
 Some students have family members and friends stay in the room with them and help them pass the test.

-Overall, there’s an infinite number of ways to cheat in an online classroom, and we’ll surely see more of them in the future.
+Overall, there’s an infinite number of ways to cheat in an online classroom, and we’ll surely see more of them in the future if the online education system does not change.
 The problem is that while students’ grades are improving, the quality of their knowledge is going downhill.
+Learning of students has definitely gone in a wrong direction due to the education during the pandemics.

 The lucky few who have benefited from remote learning

-Here’s the good news: remote learning is not for everyone, but some people truly thrive on it.
+Here’s the good news: the advantages of remote learning are also found.
+Remote learning is not for everyone, but some people truly thrive on it.
 On the one hand, it requires a lot of self-organization and diligence, but on the other hand, it eliminates many of the problems with in-person learning.

 Happy to learn from home